Mark Felt: Trial and conviction

 In the early 1970s, Felt had supervised Operation COINTELPRO, initiated by Hoover in the 1950s.
 This period of FBI history has generated great controversy for its abuses of private citizens' rights.
 The FBI was spying on, infiltrating, and disrupting the Civil Rights Movement, Anti-War Movement, Black Panthers, and other New Left movements.
 By 1972, Felt was heading the investigation into the Weather Underground, which had planted bombs at the Capitol, the Pentagon, and the State Department building.
 Felt, along with Edward S. Miller, ordered FBI agents to break into homes secretly in 1972 and 1973, without a search warrant, on nine separate occasions.
 These kinds of FBI operations were known as "black bag jobs".
 The break-ins occurred at five addresses in New York and New Jersey, at the homes of relatives and acquaintances of Weather Underground members.
 They did not contribute to the capture of any fugitives.
-The use of "black bag jobs" by the FBI was declared unconstitutional by the United States Supreme Court in the Plamondon case, 407 U.S. 297 (1972).
+The use of "black bag jobs" by the FBI was declared unconstitutional by the US Supreme Court in the Plamondon case, 407 U.S. 297 (1972).

 Many agents were investigated after the Citizens' Commission to Investigate the FBI and the subsequent Church Committee of Congress revealed the FBI's illegal activities.
 In 1976, Felt publicly stated he had ordered break-ins and recommended against punishment of individual agents who had followed orders.
 Felt also stated that Gray had also authorized the break-ins, but Gray denied this.
-Felt said on the CBS television program Face the Nation he would probably be a "scapegoat" for the Bureau's work.
+Felt said on the CBS television program Face the Nation he would probably be a "scapegoat" for the bureau's work.
 "I think this is justified and I'd do it again tomorrow," he said on the program.
 While admitting the break-ins were "extralegal", he justified them as protecting the "greater good".
 Felt said: